szkf/package-bot/README.md

 ### Changing the language
 `p!lang` or `p!language`

-Supported languages: English, Polish.
+Supported languages: English, Polish, German (only for UPS parcels).
 More coming soon!

 ### Viewing the list of supported couriers
 `p!couriers`